Skip to main content

 • Bank-discount method

-• Based on par value (Face value) as a denominator and 360 days I a year
+• Based on par value (face value) as a denominator and 360 days in a year

 • Bond-equivalent yield